MicrosoftDocs/cloud-adoption-framework/docs/govern/index.md

 ## How to govern the cloud?

 Cloud governance is a continuous process.
+Work through these five steps to establish cloud governance.
+Repeat steps 1-4 to maintain cloud governance over time.
+Schedule regular iterations and iterate in response to specific events, such as a noncompliance incident.
 The Govern methodology divides cloud governance into five steps:

 1. *Build a governance team*: Select a team of individuals responsible for cloud governance.
 The cloud governance team defines and maintains cloud governance policies while reporting on the overall progress of cloud governance.